Alfresco/alfresco-content-app/README.md

 Issues can be raised in [GitHub] or in the Alfresco JIRA project.
 Please include a clear description, steps to reproduce and screenshots where appropriate.
 All issues will be reviewed; bugs will be categorized if reproducible and enhancement/feature suggestions will be considered against existing priorities if the use case serves a general-purpose need.

-#### Features added in the latest release
+#### What's new in the latest release

-- New language translations (Arabic, Czech, Danish, Finnish, Polish and Swedish)
-- Automatic display of metadata aspects and properties
-- Search result facet improvements
+- Single Sign On improvements and fixes
-- Various extensibility improvements and enhancements
+- Accessibility enhancements WCAG AA compliance

 Please refer to the [release notes] for details of all changes.

-#### High level feature themes planned for 2019
+#### High level feature themes under consideration for future releases

 - Extensibility
   - Building on the existing framework to further enhance the developer experience